High-quality medicine from Russian manufacturers. Furamag and analogue Furagin

 immunomodulators tablets, 20"Groprinosin"1400 0,5692 "Inoprinosine"1200 2,917

-This is the so-called list of interchangeable drugs.
-It is not complete, of course, since new analogues are constantly appearing, old medicines that have become irrelevant disappear.
-In principle, each large pharmacy has its own table - analogues of expensive drugs.
+This is the so-called list interchangeable drugs.
+It is not complete, of course, since new analogues are constantly appearing, and old drugs that have become irrelevant disappear.
+In principle, every major pharmacy has its own table - analogues expensive medicines.

 Prescribing medications

-When prescribing medications for treatment, the doctor should, first of all, start from the social status and income of the patient.
+When prescribing medications for treatment, the doctor must, first of all, start from social status and patient income.
 Rich people are used to paying for the speed of results, for the quality of treatment, for the brand.
 The rest combine the quality of drugs with their cost.
-You can not drive the patient into a corner by prescribing an expensive original - he will not buy it anyway.
+You can’t drive the patient into a corner by prescribing an expensive original - he won’t buy it anyway.

-Treatment is carried out by "grandmother's advice" or not carried out at all.
-If an inexpensive analogue is prescribed to such a patient, there is a possibility that the appointment will be fulfilled.
-This will happen because the cost of drugs will not frighten the patient to the extent that the price of an expensive original will frighten him.
-That is why the table "Analogues of expensive drugs" will be very useful.
+The treatment is carried out grandmother's advice"or is not carried out at all.
+If you prescribe to such a patient inexpensive analogue, there is a possibility that the assignment will be fulfilled.
+This will happen because the cost of the drugs will not frighten the patient to the same extent as the price of an expensive original will frighten him.
+That is why the table “Analogues of expensive drugs” will be very useful.

-I would like to add to all of the above: never buy drugs from your hands.
-In this case, there are no guarantees that this is a medicine, and not a poison or a "dummy".
-In a pharmacy, to confirm the quality of medicines, you can ask the pharmacist to provide supporting documents if there is any doubt about their production, as well as get acquainted with the available analogues or substitutes.
-"Interchangeable drugs: table" here will just come in handy.
+I would like to add to all of the above: never buy medicines from your own hands.
+In this case, there is no guarantee that this is a medicine and not a poison or a “dummy”.
+In a pharmacy, to confirm the quality of medications, you can ask the pharmacist to provide accompanying documents if there is doubt about their production, as well as familiarize yourself with available analogues or substitutes.
+“Interchangeable drugs: table” will come in very handy here.

-Roszdravnadzor has defined a black list That is, their interchangeable drugs (table), which are analogues of well-known world brands, should not be used in treatment.
-It has been established by testing that the medical preparations produced at these factories are of dubious quality.
-Among them: "Belmedpreparaty", "Tatfarmkhimpreparaty", "Biochemist", "Herbion Pakistan", "Farmak", "Sagmel Inc", "Dalkhimfarm", "Biosintez" and others.
+Roszdravnadzor has determined a black list.
+That is, it is better not to use their interchangeable drugs (table), which are analogues of well-known world brands, in treatment.
+It has been established by testing methods that those produced at these factories medical supplies are of dubious quality.
+Among them: “Belmedpreparaty”, “Tatfarmkhimpreparaty”, “Biokhimik”, “Herbion Pakistan”, “Farmak”, “Sagmel Inc”, “Dalkhimpharm”, “Biosintez” and others.

-In conclusion, I would like to add that before purchasing a medicine, you should read the attached instructions for it, which indicates all its advantages in treatment and a number of side effects.
-For this there is a table of foreign drugs.
-When choosing an analogue, you should consult with your doctor.
+In conclusion, I would like to add that before purchasing a medicine, you should read the instructions supplied with it, which outlines all its advantages in treatment and a number of side effects.
+There is a table of foreign medicines for this purpose.
+When choosing an analogue, you should consult your doctor.

-The choice of medicine is the choice of the patient.
+The choice of medication is the patient's choice.
 Be healthy!

 CATEGORIES